kpaonaut/VPGNet_for_lane/README.md

 The final algorithm runs at 48Hz on an NVIDIA 1070Ti and Intel i5 desktop, which is state-of-the-art result as of September 2018.

 ## Training

 ## Data Augmentation

+I flipped the images from left to right for data augmentation.

 ## Test